Silver Criteria

 Push a Shopping Cart

-On their hind legs, dog is to push a shopping cart or a similar wheeled item for at least 5 seconds.
+On their hind legs, dog is to push a shopping cart or a similar wheeled item for at least 1/2 body length.
 Handler can steady the front of the cart to make sure it stays in a straight line, but must not be pulling the cart.
 Please ask permission if using an item that isn't your own.
-Other things you could use instead of a shopping cart could be a manual wheelchair, a walker or a child's toy on wheels.

 Someone can hold the dog, or the dog can be left in a downstay.
 Handler moves 10m away and calls the dog.
 Dog returns directly to handler.
 This can be completed on a longline but the lead must not be pulled by the handler.

-Retrieve a Dropped Item Without a Cue
+Retrieve Without Cue

 Handler drops an item, the dog immediately picks it up and hands it back to the handler without being cued.